-Once again this year, an extensive educational program fills the days leading up to the (S8) Mostra Internacional de Cinema Periférico of A Coruña (Spain).
-It will start with four screening sessions for schoolchildren, beginning on May 13.
-On May 30 and 31, it will be the turn of Xpresa, a social inclusion workshop organized with the support of the Emalcsa Foundation and its Accessible and Inclusive Culture program.
+Once again this year, the days leading up to the International Peripheral Film Festival will be packed with an extensive educational calendar.
+There will be four screenings for schoolchildren, starting on 13 May.
+On 30 and 31 May, it will be the turn of Xpresa, the social inclusion workshop organised with support from the Emalcsa Foundation and its Accessible and Inclusive Culture programme.

-With the participation of users with diverse abilities from the Adcor Foundation and Asperga, the Xpresa workshop is led by visual artist Deneb Martos, who offers an educational and creative approach entitled «Rhythms of Light, Cameraless Cinema for Inclusion».
-The one-day workshop, with each group of users, is presented as a sensorial and creative exploration through different materials, interacting with 16mm and 35mm film with collages, inks, or acetates.
+With participation from users with diverse abilities from the Adcor Foundation and Asperga, the Xpresa workshop is directed by the visual artist Deneb Martos who is giving an educational and creative masterclass entitled “Rhythms of Light, Cameraless Cinema for Inclusion”.
+The workshop, lasting one day for each group, is planned as a sensorial and creative exploration via different materials, interacting with 16 mm and 35 mm film using collages, inks and acetates.

-This workshop connects with one of the festival’s purposes: cinema as an artistic experience.
+This workshop links up with one of the festival’s purposes: cinema as an artistic experience

-The workshop, now in its eighth year and held at the Seoane Foundation, includes an analog projection of the results, sharing the collective experience of moving light.
-Its goal is to promote social inclusion through art and collective creation, offering a safe, respectful, and open space for experimentation.
-It also aims to stimulate visual coordination and perception, enjoying cinema as a sensorial and playful experience.
+The dynamics of the workshop, now in its eighth year and held at the Seoane Foundation, include an analogue screening of the outcomes, sharing the collective experience of light in motion.
+Its goal is to foster social inclusion via art and collective creation, providing a safe, respectful and open space for experimentation.
+It also stimulates visual coordination and perception for cinema to be enjoyed as a sensory, playful experience.

 Visual artist Deneb Martos will manage both creative workshops